Last Updated on June 2, 2021 by Lamudi

-Did you think that you only needed a Transfer Certificate of Title to finalize your property purchase?
+Did you think you only needed a Transfer Certificate of Title to finalize your property purchase?
 This will list the documents you need to carry out your transaction.

 Keep these documents in mind; you will encounter these should you be in the market to buy or sell a house or a condominium unit in the future.